 The salary for archaeologists is calculated the same way as for Treasure hunters but is also multiplied by the prestige.
+You cannot repeat code, so you have to call the base class version.

 There are partial testcases implemented in assignment1.cc.